BlueM/http-response-assert/README.md

 # Overview

-`http-response-assert` is a Node.js module for performing assertions on HTTP responses which are received after sending requests.
+`@bluem/http-response-assert` is a Node.js module for performing assertions on HTTP responses which are received after sending requests.
 These assertions can include things like status code, HTTP headers, response text or CSS selectors and are therefore suitable for simple website or API behavior monitoring.

 While the module is basically generic, it was written to be used in “Serverless” functions (AWS Lambda, Google Cloud Functions, Azure Functions etc), in order to perform simple behaviour verification of web applications.
 Doing that using code (as opposed to configuring a monitoring service where you hand-craft checks in the GUI) means that checks can be version-controlled, branched and automatically deployed.